stormpath/stormpath.github.io/source/guides/token-management/index.markdown

     HTTP/1.1 302 Location Found
     Location: https://api.stormpath.com/v1/accessTokens/jr1zCsicMWpA661fe6715ed477ZiTtPFtPFMD0D

-The location of the `Access Token` resource can be directly retrieved to get information about the `Token`, `Account`, and `Application`.
+The location of the `Access Token` resource can be directly retrieved via to get information about the `Token`, `Account`, and `Application`.

 Attribute | Description | Type | Valid Value
 :----- | :----- | :---- | :----